 Once the printing is complete and the object has cooled, you remove the HIPS by submerging the object in Limonene.
 After 24 hours, the Limonene will have dissolved the HIPS leaving you with a print job that has clean, crisp angles, corners and overhangs.

 There is no need for knives, scraping or sanding.
 The solvent does all the work leaving you with beautiful results.

 HIPS works really well as a soluble support material when ABS is used as the printing material.
 If your support material and your printing material have significantly different printing temperatures you run the risk that the one will warp and deform the other due to this difference.
 HIPS and ABS share nearly identical printing temperatures.
 This means they will lie together cleanly without any warping or deformation due to heat.

 HIPS also makes an excellent printing material in its own right.
-It is harder and stronger than either PLA or ABS, but is just as easy to use.
+When comparing HIPS vs ABS, you'll notice it's harder and stronger than either PLA or ABS, but is just as easy to use.
 It won’t warp as easily as ABS.

-Now that we know some of the benefits of using HIPS, let’s take a look at its features:
+Now that we know some of the benefits of using 3D Printing HIPS, let’s take a look at HIPS 3D print filament properties:

 - Strong and durable printing material with good impact resistance;

 - Excellent soluble support material;

 - Good machinability, easily paintable and works with a wide variety of adhesives;